baastos/tree-assets/README.md

 - Introducing pagination for trees with a large number of nodes would streamline processing.

+- Implementing virtualization to improve performance by rendering only the items visible in the interface, reducing the load on the application and ensuring smoother interactions as users navigate the tree view.

 ## Results

 ### Tree without filter and/or asset's selection